 - Cash assistance.
-ABD provides a maximum monthly cash grant of \$417 each month to help individuals meet their basic needs.
-To qualify for an ABD cash grant, a single adult must be in financial need and meet age or disability criteria. - Connections to local resources.
-We work together with ABD customers to build connections with local resources including: - Health care services.
-DSHS contracts and partners with medical doctors and mental health professionals throughout the state to perform evaluation services for ABD customers.
+ABD provides a maximum monthly cash grant of \$450 to individuals and \$570 to married couples to help meet basic needs.
+To qualify for an ABD cash grant, a person must be in financial need and meet age, blindness or disability criteria. - Connections to local resources.
+We work together with ABD customers to build connections with local resources, including: - Evaluation services.
+DSHS contracts and partners with medical doctors and mental health professionals throughout the state to perform evaluation services.
 Providers supply objective medical evidence necessary for DSHS staff to determine eligibility for the program at application and review. - Housing assistance through the Housing and Essential Needs program in partnership with the Department of Commerce and Supportive Housing through Washington's Foundational Community Supports program. - Referrals for veteran's assistance in partnership with the Washington State Department of Veterans Affairs. - Employment and training opportunities with the Division of Vocational Rehabilitation and FCS Supported Employment providers. - Facilitation during the SSI process.
-We help ABD clients complete and track SSI applications, obtain medical documentation to support their application and file appeals when appropriate.
-For individuals who may not meet SSI eligibility due to citizenship status, we also assist with connections to naturalization services.
+We help ABD customers complete and track SSI applications, obtain medical documentation to support their application and file appeals when appropriate.
+We connect people who may not meet SSI eligibility due to citizenship status with naturalization services.

-Highlights in SFY 2021
+Highlights in SFY 2023

-The Social Security Administration approved approximately 3,848 ABD clients for Supplemental Security Income benefits.
+The Social Security Administration approved approximately 4,767 ABD recipients for Supplemental Security Income benefits.